Note: This API is not intended for use in self-hosted apps, or when building headless sites and apps.

-Web methods provide several advantages over using http functions to call your app's backend.
+extension.When building apps with the Wix CLI, web methods provide several advantages over using http functions to call your app's backend.

-Additionally, you can cache the return values of these functions.
+Additionally, you can cache the return values of these methods.
 Caching enables you to temporarily store the return values of your web methods on Wix's infrastructure for a specified period of time.
 By implementing caching, you can reduce response times, decrease server load, and enhance the overall user experience by providing faster access to your site's data.
 Learn more about web method caching.

 Note: The web method caching feature is currently only supported for developing sites.
 You cannot cache the results of an app's web methods.